-In January 2018, Rev. Moore was deemed the "evangelical gatekeeper" by the Washington Post in a major feature which further said that "Moore's gift is being able to speak to different types of people, to exude warmth and collaborative energy during one of the most divisive periods in modern America."
-He is frequently referred to in the national press as the informal spokesperson for those evangelicals close to the White House.
+In January 2018, Rev. Moore was deemed a "wunderkind" and an "evangelical gatekeeper" by the Washington Post in a major feature which said that "Moore's gift is being able to speak to different types of people, to exude warmth and collaborative energy during one of the most divisive periods in modern America."

-In early 2014, Rev. Moore visited Capitol Hill to warn about the existential threat that a little-known terrorist group - later known as ISIS - posed to the ancient Christian communities of the Middle East.
+During the Obama Administration (in early 2014), Rev. Moore visited Capitol Hill to warn about the existential threat that a little-known terrorist group - later known as ISIS - posed to the ancient Christian communities of the Middle East.
 His advocacy was largely met by indifference and skepticism, but he continued to raise alarm.
 By the fall of 2014, ISIS had indeed embarked upon a reign of terror across Iraq and Syria decimating ancient Christian communities.
 It was then that he travelled to the region himself to meet with regional leaders including His Majesty King Abdullah of Jordan and various religious and community leaders who had been displaced by ISIS in Jordan and in Iraq.
-He documented the experiences of thousands of displaced Christians, verified the accounts of children being sold on open slave markets, and that the ancient places of worship that had been desecrated and destroyed.
+He documented the experiences of thousands of displaced Christians, verified the accounts of children being sold on open slave markets, and that ancient places of worship had been desecrated and destroyed.
 His resulting book "Defying ISIS" was largely credited with awakening many in the west to the atrocities ISIS was committing against Christians, Yazidis and others in the middle east.
 Defying ISIS received the commendation of Newt Gingrich, who said "everyone should read this and demand their government stand up against barbarism," and it prompted the Reverend Canon Dr. Andrew White of Baghdad to deem Moore, "one of the world's leading spokespersons for Christians in the Middle East."